Be Seen - Be Safe

 Many horse owners work full-time in order to be able to afford to keep their animals, meaning there's little option other than to exercise their horses either early in the morning or late in the afternoon.
 When days become shorter this means exercising in half-light.
 If someone wears dark clothing on a dark horse, then they are courting disaster – please don’t let this happen to you.
 Be seen - be safe.

 Have you thought about wearing LED lighting either on a band around your arm or leg, or clipped onto one of the D-rings on your saddle?
-A flashing red light facing the rear really stands out, even in good daylight.
+A red light facing the rear really stands out, even in good daylight.

 There are many fluorescent or reflective colours and designs of clothing meaning there is something for everyone, regardless of style or funds available.
 There's something for every horse, too, with a wide variety of different accessories and colour co-ordinated pieces to match (or contrast) with your own hi-viz kit.
 Check out our hi-viz advice for more ideas and tips on standing right out in the right way!